 At the beginning of the school year, any District that accepts Title I, Part A funding must notify parents that they can request information regarding their child's teacher and his/her qualifications, including certification and endorsements.
 Parents can also request information about paraprofessionals working with their children.

-Marrs Middle School-Parent Compact
+McMillan School for 2024-25 School-Parent Compact